Atavic/firefox-tweaks/Extras/uMatrix_rules_fixed_sites.md

 - ampproject.org
 - gstatic.com

-Note that the following are blocked globally, except for on their own domain:
+The following are blocked globally, except for on their own domain:
 - twitter.com
 - facebook.com (including facebook.net)